nitram509/reveal.js-realsense-plugin/README.md

 (by Hakim El Hattab) that lets you control slides via [Intel RealSense](https://software.intel.com/realsense) input devices.

+*This plugin is still in development.
+You may experience some issues while using it.*

 ## Usage / Installation

 Just copy this repository into your reveal.js presentation to `/plugin/realsense`.